cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+8/20/2020

+Fix a bug in the image list where a behavior was attached to the wrong control.

+Created a Behavior to launch folders and links on TextBox double click - this is not perfect because it doesn't include any UI hints, but in other projects I found that for the time it takes to create something like this (very quick!) it is useful for power users since this quickly turns something like a read only textbox with a path into something you can click and see the folder - useful functionality and doesn't get in the way of building better UI later.
+This will take a little 'living with' to see if any exceptions are needed.
+I searching for ideas and solutions before doing this I was reminded of  https://github.com/icsharpcode/AvalonEdit and found https://github.com/Softwire/HighlightingTextBox/blob/master/HighlightingTextBox/HighlightingTextBox.cs - both added to the ideas list.

 8/19/2020